Local Non-Hermitian Hamiltonian Formalism for Dissipative Fermionic Systems and Loss-Induced Population Increase in Fermi Superfluids

-Now, we consider a local quantity $\hat{O}_j$ for mode $j$ \cite{note2} (e.g., $\hat{n}_{\boldsymbol{k}\sigma}$ of state ($\boldsymbol{k},\sigma$), $\hat{{\nu}}_{\boldsymbol{k}}$ of state $\boldsymbol{k}$) in normal order and its time evolution within the NHH formalism.
-Here, we assume that $\hat{O}_j$ does not contain a constant term.
 Since the Schr\"{o}dinger equation (or the von Neumann equation) based on the NHH cannot describe the statistical mixture, we must focus only on the dissipation process for each individual mode $j$ without being concerned about the other modes (right panel of Fig.\,\ref{FIG_illust}).
-Then the corresponding local NHH is
+Then the corresponding local NHH is and the stochastic master equation is given by Eq.\,\eqref{smeq} with $\hat{H}_{\text{eff}}$ being replaced by $\hat{H}_{\text{eff},j}$ [Eq.\,\eqref{nhh}].
+For $\hat{O}_j$ associated with a set of multiple modes $\{l\}_j$, such as $\hat{{\nu}}_{\boldsymbol{k}}$, the local NHH is given by

-and the stochastic master equation is given by Eq.\,\eqref{smeq} with $\hat{H}_{\text{eff}}$ being replaced by $\hat{H}_{\text{eff},j}$ [Eq.\,\eqref{nhh}].
-After taking the ensemble average with this stochastic master equation, the second term in the first line of Eq.\,\eqref{smeq} and the second term in the second line cancel.
-The contribution from the jump term in $\langle\hat{O}_j\rangle$ vanishes for normally ordered operator $\hat{O}_j$ in the case of fermionic systems because of the consecutive repetition of the annihilation or creation operators of mode $j$.
-Thereupon, the master equation for the EOM of $\langle\hat{O}_j\rangle$ is
+[see Methods for detailed derivation of Eqs.~(\ref{nhh}), (\ref{nhh2}), and (\ref{meq})].
+After taking the ensemble average with this stochastic master equation, the second term in the r.h.s. of Eq.\,\eqref{smeq} and the second term in the second line of Eq.\,\eqref{smeq} cancel.
+The contribution from the jump term in $\langle\hat{O}_j\rangle$ vanishes for normally ordered operator $\hat{O}_j$ in the case of fermionic systems because of the consecutive repetition of the annihilation or creation operators of the same mode.
+Although $\hat{O}_j$ is required to be normally ordered, this class of operators encompasses a wide range of physically relevant local quantities.
+Thereupon, the EOM of ${O}_j \equiv \langle\hat{O}_j\rangle$ becomes: